How to Snorkel at Night – A Comprehensive Guide

 Using the camera flash is not a good idea for 2 reasons:

-- Most importantly, it disturbs the ecosystem of the ocean.
+- Using a camera flash during your night snorkeling tour disturbs the ecosystem of the ocean.

 - It illuminates the water particle and makes your picture hazy.

 - The sudden bright light can reflect back from fish and water particles and your photo will be nothing else than a white flash.

 Your dive light should be sufficient, but if you’re a professional who needs extremely high-quality pictures, you can find special lighting systems that work with underwater cameras.